ibexa/documentation-developer/docs/content_management/locations.md

 # Locations

-When a new content item is published, it is automatically placed in a new Location.
+When a new content item is published, it's automatically placed in a new Location.

 All Locations form a tree which is the basic way of organizing content in the system.
 Every published content item has a Location and, as a consequence, also a place in this tree.